 In the event an employee files a claim seeking statutory benefits or a complaint alleging either discriminatory treatment or failure to prevent COVID-19 exposure, a prompt response is required.
 Employers must ensure that they have a clear understanding of their employees’ statutory rights (i.e. their right to paid, job-protected leave under the Families First Coronavirus Response Act (FFCRA)), and they must investigate all claims and allegations in good faith.

 When evaluating employees’ claims, employers must be careful to ensure that their efforts do not put them at risk for additional liability.
-For example, if an employee seeks to take protected leave under the FFCRA, the employer can take steps to verify the validity of the employee’s claim, but it must also be extremely careful to avoid violating the Americans with Disabilities Act (ADA) and other statutes.
-These are complicated matters that are best handled with the advice and representation of an experienced employment lawyer.
+For example, if an employee seeks to take protected leave under the FFCRA, the employer can take steps to verify the validity of the employee’s claim, but it must also be careful to avoid violating the Americans with Disabilities Act (ADA) and other statutes.

 Tip #4: Thoroughly Evaluate All Potential Claims Prior to Taking Disciplinary or Defensive Action